Keith Gessen

-Keith Gessen (born January 9, 1975) is a Russian-born American novelist, journalist, and literary translator.
-He is co-founder and co-editor of American literary magazine n+1 and an assistant professor of journalism at the Columbia University Graduate School of Journalism.
+Keith Gessen (born January 9, 1975) is a Russian-born American novelist, journalist, and translator.
+He is a founding editor of American literary magazine n+1 and an associate professor of journalism at the Columbia University Graduate School of Journalism.
 In 2008 he was named a "5 under 35" honoree by the National Book Foundation.

 Early life and education

 Born Konstantin Alexandrovich Gessen (Константи́н Алекса́ндрович Ге́ссен), he was raised in a Jewish family in Moscow, Russian SFSR, Soviet Union.
-Gessen's mother was a literary critic and his father is a computer scientist now specializing in forensics.
-His maternal grandmother, Rosalia (Ruzya) Solodovnik, was a Soviet government censor of dispatches filed by foreign reporters such as Harrison Salisbury; his paternal grandmother, Ester Goldberg, was a translator for a foreign literary magazine.
+Gessen's mother was a literary critic, and his father is a computer scientist specializing in forensics.
+His maternal grandmother, Rosalia "Ruzya" Solodovnik, was a Soviet government censor of dispatches filed by foreign reporters; his paternal grandmother, Ester Goldberg, was a translator for a foreign literary magazine.
 In 1981, his family moved to the United States, settling in the Boston area.
-They lived in Brighton, Brookline and Newton, Massachusetts.
+They lived in Brookline and Newton, Massachusetts.

 Gessen graduated from Harvard University with a B.A. in history and literature in 1998.
-He completed the course-work for his M.F.A. in creative writing from Syracuse University in 2004 but did not initially receive a degree, having failed to submit "a final original work of fiction."
-According to his Columbia University faculty biography, he ultimately received the degree.
+He completed the coursework for his M.F.A. in creative writing from Syracuse University in 2004 but did not initially receive a degree, having failed to submit "a final original work of fiction."
+He did ultimately receive the degree.